tegorman13/Dissertation/docs/Sections/htw_hugo.md

-*Training*. <a href="#fig-e2-train-dev" class="quarto-xref">Figure 7</a> presents the deviations across training blocks for both constant and varied training groups.
+*Training*. **?@fig-e2-train-dev** presents the deviations across training blocks for both constant and varied training groups.
 We again compared training performance on the band common to both groups (600-800).
 The full model results are shown in Table 1.
 The varied group had a significantly greater deviation than the constant group in the final training block, ( $\beta$ = 36.15, 95% CrI \[16.35, 55.67\]; pd = 99.95%).

 <div id="tbl-e2-bmm-dist">